veekaybee/viberary/src/api/templates/readme.md

 ### August 5, 2023

 *TL;DR*: Viberary is a side project that I created to find books by __vibe__.
 I built it to satisfy an itch to do [ML side projects](https://vickiboykis.com/2020/06/09/getting-machine-learning-to-production/)  and navigate the current boundary between search and recommendations.
-It's a production-grade compliment to [my recent deep dive into embeddings.](http://vickiboykis.com/what_are_embeddings/)
+It's a production-grade complement to [my recent deep dive into embeddings.](http://vickiboykis.com/what_are_embeddings/)

 <div class="alert alert-primary" role="alert">
 			The GitHub <a href="https://github.com/veekaybee/viberary/issues">repo is here  </a>